-To be eligible for funding under the program, a project must be one or a combination of the types of facilities described below.
+To be eligible for funding under HHAP, a project must be one or a combination of the types of facilities described below.
 Please note, that in order to promote the State's overall commitment to permanent supportive housing, a minimum of 65% of the funds available in any given State fiscal year will go to permanent supportive housing.

-- 1. Permanent Supportive Housing Eligible projects are those that provide stable, long-term supported living accommodations in an apartment or single room occupancy (SRO) setting.
-Services must be made available and may include, but need not be limited to: comprehensive case management; information and referral; advocacy; counseling; and appropriate health, mental health, job training, or educational services.
+1. Permanent Supportive Housing - Eligible projects are those that provide stable, longterm supported living accommodations in an apartment or single room occupancy (SRO) setting.
+Services must be made available and may include, but need not be limited to: comprehensive case management; information and referral; advocacy; counseling; and appropriate health; mental health; job training; or educational services.
 These services may be provided on-site by qualified staff or by referral to qualified service organizations in the community.
 All the services to be provided should be described in the proposal and any existing or proposed linkage agreements from any service provider other than the applicant should be included.
-The type of service and level of care provided should be appropriate for the needs of the population to be housed. - 2.
-Transitional Housing Eligible projects are those that provide housing in an SRO or an apartment-type accommodation, accompanied by support services to assist homeless persons or families in transitioning to a stable living situation.
+The type of service and level of care provided should be appropriate for the needs of the population to be housed or served.

+2. Transitional Housing - Eligible projects are those that provide housing in an SRO or an apartment-type accommodation, accompanied by support services to assist homeless persons or families in transitioning to a stable living situation.
 Resident stays in transitional housing may extend from several months up to two years.
-Services may include, but need not be limited to: case management services; mental health and substance use treatment or aftercare; assistance in budgeting and household management; training in everyday living skills; vocational training.
-Services can be provided directly by the program sponsor or by referral to other agencies or organizations in the community.
-All services offered must be described in the proposal and letters of commitment or proposed or existing linkage agreements must be included from any other service providers.
-Proposals to open or expand transitional facilities will only be considered if there is a reasonable and demonstrable expectation of placement in decent, safe, and affordable long-term housing at the end of the stay and that assistance in obtaining such placement is provided by the facility. - 3.
-Emergency Shelter Eligible projects are those that provide short-term shelter.
-In addition to overnight lodging, services may include but need not be limited to: provision of meals and clothing; case management; assessment and referral; advocacy; child care; parenting skills; assistance in budgeting and household management; training in everyday living skills; counseling; and appropriate health, mental health, job training or educational services.
-All the services that are to be provided should be described in the proposal, and letters of commitment from other service providers should be included.
+Services may include, but need not be limited to: case management services; mental health and substance use treatment or aftercare; assistance in budgeting and household management; training in everyday living skills; and vocational training.
+Services can be provided directly by the project sponsor or by referral to other agencies or organizations in the community.
+All services offered must be described in the proposal and letters of commitment or proposals to open or expand transitional facilities will only be considered if there is a reasonable and demonstrable expectation of placement in decent, safe, and affordable long-term housing at the end of the stay and that assistance in obtaining such placement is provided by the facility.

+3. Emergency Shelter - Eligible projects are those that provide short-term shelter.
+In addition to overnight lodging, services may include but need not be limited to: provision of meals and clothing; case management; assessment and referral; advocacy; child care; parenting skills; assistance in budgeting and household management; training in everyday living skills; counseling; and appropriate health; mental health; job training; or educational services.
+All the services that are to be provided by the project should be described in the proposal, and letters of commitment from other service providers should be included.
 Applications proposing emergency shelter must describe and document sufficient sources of revenue, such as a negotiated per diem with the local social service district.
-As with transitional housing, proposals to expand or develop new emergency shelters will be considered only if there is a reasonable and demonstrable expectation that placement in decent, safe and affordable permanent housing will be made available at the end of the shelter stay and that a housing placement is a service provided by the shelter. - 4.
-Existing Emergency Shelter Repairs In support of the Governor's initiative to improve shelter conditions, up to \$1,000,000 of the HHAP appropriation is available for applications that request funds for existing emergency shelter repairs.
-Eligible applicants are owners or operators of existing emergency shelters outside of New York City that also meet the eligibility criteria in
+As with transitional housing, proposals to expand or develop new emergency shelters will be considered only if there is a reasonable and demonstrable expectation that placement in decent, safe and affordable permanent housing will be made available at the end of the shelter stay and that a permanent housing placement or referral is a service provided by the shelter.